kfragkog/FCC/README-FCC.md

   - concatenate strings by using *+* / *+=*
   - *.length* to find the length of a string
   - *[]* is a way to get a character at a specific index within a string
-    - to get the Nth-to-last character of a string use *.length - nth* e.g. to get the last letter, we can use .length - 1, 2nd to last .length - 2 etc
+    - to get to the the Nth-to-last character of a string use *.length - nth* e.g. to get the last letter, we can use .length - 1, 2nd to last .length - 2 etc
     - String values are immutable, which means that they cannot be altered once created - that doesnt mean that the var cannot be changed, just that the individual characters cant
   - With array variables, we can store several pieces of data in one place
     - Declare an array by *var arrayName = [firstEntry, secondEntry, ..];*